 Southwest Tech students can enjoy on-campus dining featuring a coffee bar, breakfast items, salad bar and soup station and grab & go sandwiches and sides.
-The Café hours are 7:30 AM-4:30 PM with self-service vending available from 7am-9pm.
-Dining services also offers a weekly special that can be ordered online at Order Online from the Southwest Tech Cafeteria (square.site).
-Credit card, cash and Charger Bucks accepted.
+The Café hours are 7:00 AM-4:30 PM with self-service for grab and go items until 9 PM.
+Dining services also offers a daily special from 10:30 AM - 1:00 PM.
+Stop in or all items served can be ordered online at Order Online from the Southwest Tech Cafeteria (square.site).
+Credit card, cash app, and cash are accepted.